graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 generateServerCodeConf {
 	packageName = 'org.forum.server.graphql'
 	scanBasePackages = 'org.forum.server.impl, org.forum.server.jpa'
+	schemaPersonalizationFile = 'src/main/graphql/forum_personalization.json'
 	customScalars = [ [
 			graphQLTypeName: "Date",
 			javaType: "java.util.Date",
 			graphQLScalarTypeStaticField: "com.graphql_java_generator.customscalars.GraphQLScalarTypeDate.Date"
 	] ]

-	// The parameters below change the 1.x default behavior.
-They are set to respect the behavior of the future 2.x versions copyRuntimeSources = false
-	generateBatchLoaderEnvironment = true
-	separateUtilityClasses = true
 }

 ```

-The compiler must be set to version 1.8 (or higher).
+The compiler must be at least a java version 17.

+The previous version of the plugin is still maintained, and is compatible with spring boot 2 and java 8.
+To use it, just change the plugin name from `com.graphql_java_generator.graphql-gradle-plugin3` to `com.graphql_java_generator.graphql-gradle-plugin`.
+The version number remains the same.

 In this plugin declaration:
 * (for Maven only) The plugin execution is mapped to its generateServerCode goal